ministryofjustice/security-guidance/policies/video-and-voice-conferencing-best-practice.md

 * Make sure all participants display their names during the meeting.
 It may also be useful for them to include their role.

 * Monitor attendance throughout the meeting.
 It is perfectly acceptable for anyone to check who is present at any time: good security hygiene takes precedence over conventional etiquette.
-You should show participants in ‘gallery view’ so that you can see who is on the call.
+You should show participants in 'gallery view' so that you can see who is on the call.

 * Stop the meeting if you are unsure about who is present.
 Take a roll call if necessary.
 Bear in mind that 'losing' a couple of minutes to do this is trivial in comparison to the time and resources required to address a problem if something goes wrong as a result of an unauthorised attendance.